 Static Indeterminacy#

 A structure is statically indeterminate when it can no longer be solved using only equilibrium equations.
-A distinction can be made between:
+There is a distinction between:

 Only support reactions can be determined (externally statically determinate)